 Two devices are used for this procedure.
 The Watchman is a plug that seals the appendage from inside the heart.
 The Lariat ties off the appendage from outside the heart.
 Following the procedures, people with atrial fibrillation no longer need blood thinners.

-- Q How is chronic atrial fibrillation treated medically?
+- Q How is atrial fibrillation (AF) treated?

-- Q How will my doctor control my fast heart rate from atrial fibrillation?
+- Q How do beta blockers help control atrial fibrillation?

-- Q What is the surgical maze procedure for chronic atrial fibrillation?
+- Q What are the different types of ablation for atrial fibrillation?